 - 1. The Department notifies applicant of award, detailing additional conditions of funding, if any. - 2.
 Department sends grant agreement and materials to grantee.
-Grant agreements are based on a standard template and have a duration of two years.
-The acquisition grant agreement is attached as Appendix F. The planning grant agreement is attached as Appendix G. With written justification from the applicant and at the discretion of the Strategic Growth Council, the duration of a grant agreement may be extended by up to an additional year. - Grantee must submit all supporting materials and a signed agreement within six (6) months of the Strategic Growth Council award or risk forfeiting the grant award. - 4.
+Grant agreements are based on a standard template and have a standard duration of two years.
+Grant Agreements are attached as Appendices F Capacity Grant Agreement, G Easement Grant Agreement, H Fee Title Grant Agreement, I Planning Grant Agreement With written justification from the applicant and at the discretion of the Strategic Growth Council's Executive Director, the duration of a grant agreement may be extended.
+The Executive Director will report any extensions granted to the Council. - 3.
+Grantee must submit all supporting materials and a signed agreement within six (6) months of the Strategic Growth Council award or risk forfeiting the grant award. - 4.
 Grantee signs and returns all required copies back to the State (a fully executed copy will be returned to the grantee).